peteash10/instructionsforhumans.com/pages/datacult.md

 It's my contention that these cults, being driven by the absence of a technology that had dominated and changed their society, give us a valuable tool for understanding the shape and quality of systems that are otherwise intangible and opaque.
 Just as the sudden absence of an air conditioner hum has a tangible nature, the absence of The Network reveals to us its salient features.

-Data Cult premiered at [BOM](http://www.bom.org.uk) (Birmingham Open Media) on November 6th 2017.
+Data Cult was part of the [Instructions for Humans](http://instructionsforhumans.com) exhibition and premiered at [BOM](http://www.bom.org.uk) (Birmingham Open Media) on November 6th 2017.
 Documentation and derived artworks are archived on this page.

 *****